cr27/Neurological-Mindfile/README.md

 # NeurogenomeMindByte
  The genome mind byte below is a Cerebral Cortex Neurogenome.
-This genome serves as a reference genome for the neurotranscriptome and neuroproteome mind bytes.
+This genome serves as a reference genome for the neurotranscriptome, neurometabolome and neuroproteome mind bytes.

 ![image](https://user-images.githubusercontent.com/15940127/58767159-54474680-853c-11e9-961e-fdd42f526111.png)